Axirr/simpleEmulator/README.md

-A simple CPU emulator written in C.
+A simple Chip-8 emulator written in C.